elie29/zend-di-config/README.md

 The `dependencies` sub associative array can contain the following keys:

 - `services`: an associative array that maps a key to a specific service instance or service name.
-- `invokables`: an associative array that map a key to a constructor-less service; i.e., for services that do not require arguments to the constructor.
+- `invokables`: an associative array that map a key to a **service with or without a constructor**;
+  PHP-DI offers an autowire technique that will scan the code and see what are the parameters needed in the constructors.
   The key and service name usually are the same; if they are not, the key is treated as an alias.
 - `factories`: an associative array that maps a service name to a factory class